Buying a cheap house in Poland

 Quintessential Post-War Houses.

 In the decades following WWII, simple but sturdy homes were constructed across Poland’s rural landscape to meet housing demands.
-Affectionately called “Polish cubes” (Kostka)these post-war properties can represent terrific value buys due to their boxy shapes.
+Affectionately called “Polish cubes” (Kostka), these post-war properties can represent terrific value buys due to their boxy shapes.
 While spaces are modest, homebuyers often appreciate their thick brick construction and pricing that can start as low as €40,000-€50,000 in some villages.

 Tips for Finding Rural Real Estate Gems To uncover affordable rural housing, it’s highly recommended that you work with a reputable real estate agent specialising in countryside properties.
 They’ll have insights into areas with the best bargains and can vet properties to avoid potential pitfalls.
 Additionally, being open-minded about locations just one hour or more from significant cities could pay dividends in lower pricing.